K4HVH/YOLOv11-ONNXRuntime-CPP/README.md

-# YOLOv10 ONNXRuntime Engine in c++
+# YOLOv11 ONNXRuntime Engine in c++

 ## Overview

-This project is a C++ implementation of a YOLOv10 inference engine using the ONNX Runtime.
+This project is a C++ implementation of a YOLOv11 inference engine using the ONNX Runtime.
 It is heavily based on the project [yolov8-onnx-cpp by FourierMourier](https://github.com/FourierMourier/yolov8-onnx-cpp) and is updated from my original project [YOLOv8-ONNXRuntime-CPP by K4HVH](https://github.com/K4HVH/YOLOv8-ONNXRuntime-CPP).
 The primary goal of this implementation is to provide a streamlined and efficient object detection pipeline that can be easily modified to suit various client needs.
+This version has been heavily optimised, using AVX instructions to allow for extremely high-speed inferencing on modern systems.

 ## Features

 - **High Performance:** Optimized for speed to allow running inference in a loop at maximum speed.
 - **Simplicity:** Simplified codebase, focusing solely on object detection.
 - **Flexibility:** Easy to modify and extend to fit specific requirements.
-- **Greater Accuracy:** YOLOv10 has greater accuracy at the same inferencing speed compared to YoloV8.
+- **Greater Accuracy:** YOLOv11 has greater accuracy at the same inferencing speed compared to YoloV8.
-- **Faster Inferencing:** In testing, YOLOv10 runs 6% faster for the same size model.
+- **Faster Inferencing:** In testing, YOLOv11-ONNXRuntime-CPP runs 4 faster for the same size model compared to YOLOv8-ONNXRuntime-CPP.

 ## Prerequisites

 - **ONNX Runtime:** Make sure to have ONNX Runtime installed.
 - **OpenCV:** Required for image processing and display.
-- **C++ Compiler:** Compatible with C++23.
+- **C++ Compiler:** Compatible with C++11.
+- **AVX Instruction Set:** This project uses AVX512 or AVX2 for maximum performance

 ## Getting Started